Black Sun (1964 film): Plot

-At the start of the film, Mei commits larceny and buys a jazz record, an upbeat recording of "Six Bits Blues".
+At the start of the film, Akira commits larceny and buys a jazz record, an upbeat recording of "Six Bits Blues".
 In town, he encounters civil insurrection following the killing of an American soldier, presumably by one of his colleagues who is now missing.
-When Mei returns to his home and his dog Monk in a half-destroyed church, the missing soldier appears from behind a curtain and points a gun at him.
+When Akira returns to his home and his dog Monk in a half-destroyed church, the missing soldier appears from behind a curtain and points a gun at him.
 His leg is injured, supposedly by the real assailant's firearm.
 Since the soldier (Gill) is African-American, Akira is convinced that he will appreciate the jazz record he bought and tries to use it as a way of communication.
-He plays a few songs on the record, but the G.I. responds badly and, in a fit of restlessness, attacks and kills Mei's dog.
+He plays a few songs on the record, but the G.I. responds badly and, in a fit of restlessness, attacks and kills Akira's dog.

-Eventually, the soldier asks Mei to take him to the sea, for unknown reasons, and on their way there, they form a bond and become close friends.
+Eventually, the soldier asks Akira to take him to the sea, for unknown reasons, and on their way there, they form a bond and become close friends.
 However, eventually they encounter MPs.
-In a moment of despair, the soldier sings "Six Bits Blues" as its original blues dirge, affecting Mei.
-Mei and Gill find their way to the top of a building, overlooking the sea, where Gill ties himself to a balloon.
+In a moment of despair, the soldier sings "Six Bits Blues" as its original blues dirge, affecting Akira.
+Akira and Gill find their way to the top of a building, overlooking the sea, where Gill ties himself to a balloon.
 He asks Akira to cut the rope, hoping to float up in the air and from there, to see his mother one more time.
-Mei reluctantly fulfills his request and they all watch the soldier, buoyed on his airborne balloon, as he approaches the sea.
+Akira reluctantly fulfills his request and they all watch the soldier, buoyed on his airborne balloon, as he approaches the sea.